jrtabash/ishlang/docs/specification.md

 (range <begin> <end> [<step>])
 ```

+### Notes
-Range includes begin and excludes end.
+- Range includes begin and excludes end
-Use foreach to loop over ranges.
+- Use foreach to loop over ranges
-Use expand to expand ranges to an array.
+- Use expand to expand ranges to an array

 **rngbegin**: Get range begin
 ```